gampel/ibm-cloud-pacemaker-plugin/README.md

 ## Installation

-Create two VSI's, in the case of the FIP plugin they need to be in the same Zone, in the case of the Custom Route Plugin it can be in separated zones.
+Create two VSI's, in the case of the FIP plugin they need to be in the same Zone, in the case of the Custom Route Plugin they can be in separated zones.

 Please perform steps 1 and 2 on the two VSI's.